-“Zombies” Attack Emergency Alert Systems of local TV Stations
+“Zombies” attack Emergency Alert Systems of local TV stations

 “We can report in the city, there have been no sightings of dead bodies rising from the ground,” Lt.
 Shane Sorensen of the Great Falls Police Department told the Great Falls Tribune.

-According to Monroe Electronics, a manufacturer of such technology, the EAS devices themselves weren’t hacked.
+According to Monroe Electronics, a manufacturer of EAS Systems, the EAS devices themselves weren’t hacked.
 It was operator error.
 Upon receiving EAS gear, stations are supposed to institute their own passwords and override the default setup.

 In this case, Monroe said, someone hacked through the television station’s firewall and was able to gain access to the EAS devices because the default passwords for the EAS devices had not been changed.